BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Moduli stacks of objects in -dimensional categories

 in which the horizontal morphisms are analytic open immersions and the two squares are Cartesian.

 \end{theorem} The original version of this theorem gives an \'etale local description of the map $(\mathfrak{M},x)\rightarrow (\mathcal{M},\JH(x))$.
 For applications to calculating perverse sheaves (as opposed to objects in the derived category of perverse sheaves), working in the analytic topology has some advantages.
-Under the assumptions given in \S\ref{subsubsection:setuplocal}, the theorem applies for any $\BoC$-valued closed point $x$ of $\mathfrak{M}$.
+Under the assumptions given in \S\ref{subsubsection:setuplocal} Assumption \ref{gms_assumption} and \ref{BPS_cat_assumption} guarantee that the theorem applies for any $\BoC$-valued closed point $x$ of $\mathfrak{M}$.